catnipsta/drag/README.md

 CXXFLAGS=$CFLAGS
 ```
 ### chronic
-/etc/drag/chronic
+/etc/drag/chronic</br>
-You may list packages in here you wish not to be updated by running 'hotbox'
+You may list packages in here you wish not to be updated by running 'hotbox'</br>
-Reminder: Chronic only affects hotbox, not smoke
+Reminder: Chronic only affects hotbox, not smoke</br>
 Example:
 ```
 linux